IanWood1/BrickBreaker/README.md

 I built a Brick Breaker game for my computer engineering class.
 The program was written in 32-bit Arm assembly specifically for an intel De1-Soc board.
 I thought it would be fun to rewrite parts of the game in C, and then compare the performance and look at the difference in generated binary.

-Note: the original binary is not included
+Note: the original assembly is not included